MarkoEid/customer-shopping-trends-analysis/README.md

 2.  **Geographic Targeting:** Focus marketing efforts on the **North Region** to capitalize on its high conversion rate.
 3.  **Loyalty Growth:** Use the "Subscription Status" insights to create a targeted email campaign for non-subscribers who shop frequently.

----
-**Would you like me to show you how to link a specific chart from your notebook into this README?**

 ```